aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   * <b>This involved</b>:
     * Using `CryptoStream` to encrypt and save after serialization and decrypt and load data after deserialization.
     * Using `AES` encryption to encrypt player data when written to a file, as well as decrypting data being read from a file.

+# References :book:
+The following references were presented to my speech therapist that were drawn as inspiration, to which I would feature into my game in order to achieve the desired therapeutic effects
+ * Some nouns selected based on this article https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367780/
+ * Some nouns selected based on this article https://honeycombspeechtherapy.com/think-it-through-thursday-what-do-people-with-aphasia-want-to-say/
+ * Level design inspiration from https://openaccess.city.ac.uk/id/eprint/18025/1/Experiencing_EVA_Park_Galliers_TACCESS_FINAL.pdf